DEFI-COLaF/COLaF-website/README.md

        - Add a file _index.md (available in the documentation) in the new folder, and modify it by following the information in the document according to the person being added.
        - Add a profil picture in the directory named `avatar.jpg`

-3. Create a pull request on the repository to merge your changes and send a mail to juliette.janes@inria.fr
+3. Create a pull request on the repository to merge your changes

 By following these guidelines, you ensure that the website remains organized and up-to-date.
 Thank you for contributing to the COLaF website!